kubevirt/kubevirt.github.io/_posts/2019-11-22-jenkins-ci-server-upgrade-and-jobs-for-kubevirt.markdown

 ## Jenkins

-Our Jenkins instance, is running on top of [CentOS OpenShift](https://console.apps.ci.centos.org:8443/console/) and is one of the OS-enhanced Jenkins instances, that provide persistent storage and other pieces bundled, required for non-testing setups.
+Our Jenkins instance, is running on top of (CentOS CI)[https://pagure.io/centos-infra/] and is one of the OS-enhanced Jenkins instances, that provide persistent storage and other pieces bundled, required for non-testing setups.

 What we found is that Jenkins was already complaining because of pending updates (security, engine, etc), but the `jenkins.war` was embedded in the container image we were using.